cardano-foundation/CIPs/CPS-0010/README.md

 Connection standards should be aware of the potential impacts of standard security vulnerabilities, such as man-in-the-middle attacks.

 #### 2. Secure API
-The security of the API itself should again remain paramount.
+The security of the API itself should again remain eminent.
 This means that no secret information should ever be allowed to leave the wallet.

 #### 3. Range of supported connection
-Connection standards should ideally support a wide range of wallets and dApp platforms.
+Connection standards should support a wide range of wallets and dApp platforms.
 This means we shouldn't assume a software environment (e.g., JavaScript in the browser) and define the APIs using schema languages widely used in language-agnostic contexts.
+With the base-level connections only offering an indication of supported APIs bidirectionally.

 #### 4. Expressive API
 APIs should allow for an expressive range of information to be exchanged.